kadekkurniawan/tailor-notes/README.md

 ## General information

-The goal of this project is, to create a place for tailor to store their customer clothing measurements, like Nect around, Sleeve Length, Cheast around, etc. and can search for that customer easily in the future
+The goal of this project is, to create a place for tailor to store their customer clothing measurements, like Nect around, Sleeve Length, Cheast around, etc. and can search for that customer clothing measurements easily in the future

 ## Technologies Used